awsdocs/aws-parallelcluster-user-guide/doc_source/spot.md

 The behavior of this interruption depends on the scheduler being used\.

 Slurm
+The job fails with a state code of `NODE_FAIL`, and the job is requeued \(unless `--no-requeue` was specified when the job was submitted\.\) If the node is a static node, it is replaced\.
+If the node is a dynamic node, the node is terminated and reset\.
+Other nodes that were running the terminated jobs may be allocated to other pending jobs, or scaled down after the configured [`scaledown_idletime`](scaling-section.md#scaledown-idletime) time has passed\.
-The job is terminated and given a state code of `NODE_FAIL`\.
-The compute instance is removed from the scheduler queue\.
+This behavior changed in AWS ParallelCluster version 2\.9\.0\.
+Earlier versions terminated the job with a state code of `NODE_FAIL` and the node was removed from the scheduler queue\.
 Other nodes that were running the terminated jobs may be scaled down after the configured [`scaledown_idletime`](scaling-section.md#scaledown-idletime) time has passed\.

 SGE
 The job is not terminated and continues to run on the remaining nodes\.
 The compute node is removed from the scheduler queue, but will appear in the hosts list as an orphaned and unavailable node\.